org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/mirror/download.md

 - without key: **5** requests in a rolling **30**-second window (delay: 6400ms)
 - with key: **50** requests in a rolling **30**-second window (delay: 600ms)

-The API works on a pagination principle: It will only return the first (CVE: 2000, CPE: 10000) matching entries from a query, for the rest, further requests with a `startIndex` parameter have to be made.
+The API works on a pagination principle: It will only return the first (CVE: 2000, CPE: dict=10000/match=5000) matching entries from a query, for the rest, further requests with a `startIndex` parameter have to be made.
+The different amounts of results per request have most likely been picked that way, so that all data sources require roughly the same amount of requests, which is currently (2023-02) for all three of them ~100.

 The advantages of this new API are not seen on an initial mirror (it takes quite a bit longer, actually), but rather on successive calls, where only few new/updated vulnerabilities are pulled using the `lastModStartDate` and `lastModEndDate` parameters.

+The following two downloads are part of this API.

+---

 ### NVD CVE API (`nvd`)